JuperoDev/w3-project/README.md

 **"items"**: Array.

+**"appendix"**: String

+_This String is not a part of the Wargear Array, but for information purposes it is provided in the same section.
+It only contains additional data for some datasheets_

 ```json
 "wargear": [

     {
       "description": "The Sword Brother’s bolt pistol and boltgun can be replaced with 1 twin lightning claws or two different weapons from the following list",
       "items": [